Reproductive toxicity: Antineoplastic Drugs (Chemotherapy)

 Antineoplastic drugs, commonly known as chemotherapy drugs, are considered hazardous drugs by the CDC, including hazardous to reproductive health.
 Exposure to chemotherapy drugs most often occurs through treatment for cancer, however, unintentional occupational exposure may occur in for workers involved in pharmaceutical production, pharmacists or technicians preparing the drugs, and nurses or other healthcare professionals who are administering medication to patients.
 Other hospital staff, particularly custodial workers, who interact or handle antineoplastic drugs in any capacity may also be at risk of exposure.
 Exposure can occur through inhalation, skin contact, ingestion, or injection.

 Non-Chemical Toxicants

 Work Schedule

 Work schedule can become a reproductive toxicant when working hours are during the employee's typical sleeping hours (night shift), when a worker has an irregular work schedule (shift work) or long working hours.
-Work schedule's reproductive toxicity is primarily a result of impact on regularity, quality, and rhythm of sleep.
-Shift work is associated with menstrual disorders, which can in turn impact fertility.
+Work schedule's reproductive toxicity is primarily a result of effect on regularity, quality, and rhythm of sleep.
+Shift work is associated with menstrual disorders, which can in turn affect fertility.
 Irregular work schedule, working long hours, and working the night shift is associated with an increased risk of miscarriage and pre-term birth.
 Many occupations engage in shift work, including requiring rotating work schedules, long hours, or night shift work.
 Some occupations that frequently engage in shift work include first responders, airline personnel, healthcare workers, and service workers.
 The CDC estimates that fifteen-million Americans engage in shift work and 30% get less than six-hours of sleep.